Kegel exercises make your pelvic floor muscles stronger. These muscles control your urine flow and help hold your pelvic organs in place.

 - Stress incontinence.
 This means leaking urine when you laugh, cough, sneeze, jog, or lift something heavy.

 - Urge incontinence.
 This is a need to urinate that is so strong you can't reach the toilet in time.

 - Pelvic floor weakness due to childbirth.
 Childbirth can stretch and weaken pelvic floor muscles.
 And that can cause urine control problems.
 It can also allow one or more pelvic organs to sag.
 When the uterus sags, it's called uterine prolapse.
 Women can help prevent this problem by doing daily Kegels during and after pregnancy.

 How to do Kegel exercises

-Kegel exercises are easy to do and can be done anywhere without anyone knowing.
+Kegels are easy to do and can be done anywhere without anyone knowing.

-Your doctor may want you to try doing your exercises with biofeedback to make sure you are doing them right.
-Biofeedback allows you to see, feel, or hear when an exercise is being done correctly.
+Your doctor may want you to try doing Kegels with biofeedback.
+It lets you to see, feel, or hear when an exercise is being done correctly.

 Talk to your doctor if you don't notice improvement after doing Kegels for 3 or 4 months.

 Primary Medical Reviewer Adam Husney, MD - Family Medicine

 Specialist Medical Reviewer Elizabeth T. Russo, MD - Internal Medicine